 - Plan and lead overnight base and mobile camps.

 - The requirement for a course is a minimum of 135 hours of total qualification time (TQT) (including 30 hours demonstration of leadership), consisting of instruction and practical work and a final assessment weekend.
-Download the Learning Outcomes
+Download the course Learning Outcomes.

-- The delivery of the minimum of 70 tutored hours of the course is usually undertaken during five consecutive days (residential), and an additional post training course module, followed by the assessment weekend.
+- The delivery of the minimum of 72 tutored hours of the course is usually undertaken during five consecutive days (residential), and an additional post training course module.

 - After training, delegates must then complete 30 hours demonstration of lowland walk leadership, and lowland expedition leadership, prior to undertaking a final two-day, two-night, assessment weekend.
 Guidance and support will be given to delegates for this aspect of the qualification.